simonfishgit/btce-api/README.md

     BTC 16vnh6gwFYLGneBa8JUk7NaXpEt3Qojqs1
     DOGE D5jNqRjwxhDZT4hkG8yoGkseP576smjyNx

-The following functions in the btceapi module access the public API and/or scrape content from the main page, and do not require any user account
+The following functions in the liqui_client module access the public API and/or scrape content from the main page, and do not require any user account
 information: